daylinmorgan/clonmapper/CONTRIBUTING.md

 ### Requirements

 > [!NOTE]
-> If you submit your changes as pull-request GitHub CI will generate a pdf for you.
+> If you submit your changes as a pull-request GitHub CI will generate a pdf for you.

 At a minimum use should ensure you have `make` available.